DaliaArchive/BackEndChallenge_001/README.md

 ### The API details

-The whole details of the API are in your decision.
-You can define the URLs, request methods, headers, response types, response formats, ...
+You can make your own decision on the details of your API.
+You can define the URLs, request methods, headers, response types, response formats etc.

-You don't even have to follow the information structures exposed in the examples, use whatever other structure you think is better, just be sure your proposition is including all the information included in the examples.
+You don't even have to follow the information structures showed in the examples above.
+Use whatever structure you think is best, however just make sure that your proposition includes all the information in the examples.

 ### Programming Requirements

-Must be Ruby... frameworks, gems, databases are all in your decision.
+Must be Ruby... frameworks, gems, databases are all up to you.

 ### What we assess

 - Legible, understandable and maintainable code
-- Wisely choose of the tools, techniques and/or frameworks
+- Wisely choosen tools, techniques and/or frameworks

 ## Submission Instructions